expanse-org/miner/docker.md

-   --ringMaxLength, --rml,              the max length of ring --miner,                             the encrypted private key used to sign ring --feeRecepient, -r,                  the fee recepient address when mined a ring --throwIfLrcIsInsuffcient, -t        the contract will revert when the lrc is insuffcient if it set ture --help, -h                           show help
+   --ringMaxLength, --rml,              the max length of ring --miner,                             the encrypted private key used to sign ring --feeRecepient, -r,                  the fee recepient address when mined a ring --throwIfPexIsInsuffcient, -t        the contract will revert when the pex is insuffcient if it set ture --help, -h                           show help